alinhantoiu/task/README.md

 The CI/CD pipeline can be manually triggerd or by a commit to main branch.
 In order to trigger a manual workflow go to **Actions** click on **Build and Deploy** then **Run Workflow**

+In the **integration** job you can see the application logs and the sensitive data injected from Github Secrets